abhogal-lab/WillisWorks/README.md

 # 8. Rheology, geometry and venous physiology

-_Resistance is allowed to vary with haematocrit, apparent viscosity, representative diameter, path length and outflow pressure._
+_Resistance is allowed to vary with haematocrit, apparent viscosity, representative diameter, path length and outflow pressure (experimental modeling)._

 ## Haematocrit and apparent viscosity
 Large-vessel viscosity is represented by a normalized